top of page

 animal groups & classification.

 In this workshop, pupils are invited to look at some of the animals at the zoo close-up in order to learn about which taxonomic group they belong to.
 They will discover how animals are separated into groups and the difference between vertebrates and invertebrates.
-We will introduce children to examples from many of the animals classes and discuss famous scientist Carl Linnaeus.
+Through a mini-guided tour round the Zoo, children will be encouraged to make their own connections between animal classification, and their observations of animal behaviour and appearance.

 National Curriculum Links